-The Asian Languages and Cultures major is designed for students who wish to combine proficiency in an Asian language or languages (Chinese, Hindi-Urdu, Japanese, Korean) with rigorous training in the humanistic study of an Asian culture or cultures (China, Japan, Korean, South Asia or Comparative).
+The Asian Languages and Cultures major is designed for students who wish to combine proficiency in an Asian language or languages (Chinese, Hindi-Urdu, Japanese, Korean) with rigorous training in the study of an Asian culture or cultures (China, Japan, Korean, South Asia, or Comparative).
 In addition to developing the four core linguistic skills (speaking, listening, reading, and writing), students will acquire the cultural literacy necessary for effective communication and sophisticated understanding of at least one cultural sphere or region of Asia.
-The humanities component of the major is designed to introduce students to advanced methods of critical reading, viewing, interpretation and academic writing through training in literary studies, film and media studies, gender studies and cultural studies, among other approaches.
-While most Asian Languages and Cultures majors focus on one Asian language and area of focus, the major is also designed to accommodate students who wish to work comparatively withing or between regions.
+The humanities component of the major is designed to introduce students to advanced methods of critical reading, viewing, interpretation, and academic writing through training in literary studies, film and media studies, gender studies, and cultural studies, among other approaches.
+While most Asian Languages and Cultures majors focus on one Asian language and area of focus, the major is also designed to accommodate students who wish to work comparatively within or between regions.
 For example, students may combine the study of Korean and Japanese language and culture or explore colonial and post-colonial experiences in East and South Asia.
 Students interested in pursuing a comparative focus will work closely with the director of undergraduate studies to develop a coherent course of study.

 Students must also complete the Undergraduate Registration Requirement and the degree requirements of their home school.